-Some recruiters bristle at the notion of making split placement.
-They mistakenly believe that they have to go out of their way to make splits.
+Some professional recruiters and search consultants bristle at the notion of making split placements.
+They mistakenly believe that they have to “go out of their way” to make splits.
 This is simply not true.
 Split fee recruiting is a strategic way to generate more revenue on your desk and/or for your agency.

 What is split fee recruiting?

 Simply put, split fee recruiting represents an agreed-upon arrangement between two recruiters in which one recruiter supplies the job order and one supplies the candidate in a potential placement situation.
 After the placement is made and the candidate is working for their new employer, the two recruiters split the placement fee.
 (And of course, the employer pays that fee.)